 6.1.2 A list of job classifications classified as occupationally exposed as determined in Appendix A in which some employees have occupational exposure.
 (Category II)

-6.1.3 A list of all tasks and procedures or groups of closely related tasks and procedures in which occupational exposure occurs.
+6.1.3 A list of all tasks and procedures or groups of closely related tasks and procedures in which occupational exposure occurs and that are performed by employees in job classifications listed in Category II.
 The tasks identified will be examined and a recommendation shall be made on how to reduce the potential of exposure to blood or other infectious materials through work practice controls, protective equipment or other methods.
 If any school or department is not sure of the exposure status of an employee, the employer may administer the exposure determination questionnaire to that employee to analyze exposure status.
-(See Appendix D) The exposure determination shall be made without regard to the use of personal protective equipment.
+(See Appendix A) The exposure determination shall be made without regard to the use of personal protective equipment.
 (See Appendix A)

 7.0 Methods of Compliance